alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2023-Dec-15: Explore condition and consequence logic-content-parsing, for higher-level conversion, from user-setting to code-flow

 - 2023-Dec-20: Design testing plan for next-node-condition mechanism

+- 2023-Dec-21: Consider next-node-conditions for complicated number case and "else" case